ajlamarc/ajlamarc-blog/collections/_posts/2022-07-29-decisions-execution.md

 categories: ["thinking"]
 ---
 <blockquote>
-    “Every man has two lives, and the second starts when he realizes he has just one.” — Confucius
+    “Every man has two lives, and the second starts when he realizes he has just one.” —Confucius
 </blockquote>
 Quality of life is the result of a series of decisions.
 Avoid as many wrong decisions as possible.